RalphBacon/225-Project-Design-and-Implementation/README.md

 So you're an Arduino project maker noob?
 Feeling a bit overwhelmed by it all?
 Where to start?
 What could possibly go wrong?

-I describe what I do to maximise project success, from the schematic (circuit diagram), the PCB and obtaining all the parts, using my Smart Heater Contoller that I'm building for my workshop as an example.
+I describe what I do to maximise project success, from the schematic (circuit diagram), the PCB and obtaining all the parts, using my Smart Heater Controller that I'm building for my workshop as an example.

 ### PARTS I'M USING (UK sourced, mainly, but available worldwide)
 ► 20mm Glass Fuse holder (240v 1A)